pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organization-access-tokens.md

     weight: 2
 ---

-Organization Access Tokens provide Enterprise Growth and Business Critical customers the opportunity to manage resources and stack operations for their organization independent of a single-user account.
+Organization Access Tokens provide Enterprise and Business Critical customers the opportunity to manage resources and stack operations for their organization independent of a single-user account.

 Leveraging Organization Access Tokens for your organization's automation delivers many benefits over Personal Access Tokens: